Spooky Black Sangria Recipe

 black sangria with blackberries in a wine glass.

-If you’re looking for drinks without alcohol, check out our non-alcoholic Halloween drinks.
+If you’re looking for drinks without alcohol, check out my non-alcoholic Halloween drinks.

 Entertaining with Charm cookbook.